lasseaeggen/SiNRI/README.md

-Grinder is the demultiplexer of the system, and supports listening to both a live stream, and a recording contained in an HDF5-file (the act of actually receiving these streams are delecated to PlaybackStream and LiveStream objects).
+Grinder is the demultiplexer of the system, and supports listening to both a live stream, and a recording contained in an HDF5-file (the act of actually receiving these streams is delegated to PlaybackStream and LiveStream objects).
 A Grinder server can be started as such:

 `server = Server(8080, reflect=args.reflect, meame_addr=args.live)`